-Q: What should you do if you feel overexposed to welding fume?
+Q: What should you do if you feel overexposed to welding fumes?

 A: Stop welding and get some fresh air immediately.
+Notify your supervisor and co-workers so the situation can be corrected and other workers are aware of and can avoid the hazard.
 If you continue to feel the symptoms, see your doctor.
-Notify your supervisor and co-workers so the situation can be corrected and other workers are aware of and can avoid the hazard.
-Be sure you are following safe practices, as stated upon the consumable labeling and MSDS, and improve the ventilation in your area.
+Be sure you are following safe practices, as stated upon the consumable labelling and SDS and improve the fume extraction and the ventilation in your area.
 Do not continue welding until the situation has been corrected.

-A: Your work area has adequate ventilation when there is enough ventilation and exhaust to control worker exposure to the hazardous materials in the welding fumes and gases (so the applicable exposure limit for those materials is not exceeded).
+A: Your work area has adequate fume extraction ventilation when it is as near as possible to the source, it meets the requirements for minimum airspeed and other local regulations and it is enough to control worker exposure to the hazardous materials in the welding fumes and gases (so the applicable exposure limit for those materials is not exceeded).

 Q: What are the most commonly used exposure limits?

 A: Indicative Occupational Exposure Limit Values (IOELVs): Health-based, non-binding values, derived from the most recent scientific data available and taking into account the availability of reliable Measurement techniques.
 IOELVs are established in relation to a reference period of 8 hours (considering a time-weighted average) and referred to as long-term, exposure limit values.

 Occupational Exposure Limit values (OELs): For any chemical agent for which an IOELV has been set at European Union level, EU Member States are required to establish a national occupational exposure limit value.